nikitha-15/app_demo/README.md

 blah blah !!

-this change is just in the feature_branch
+this change is in feature_branch made from vscode